xiaoyi-xu/141-final-project-groupwork/README.md

 ## What can we know about heart attack?

-## group members: Yunhao Yang, Jun Wei, Xiaoyi Xu
+## Group members: Jun Wei, Xiaoyi Xu, Yunhao Yang

 In our project, we discovery the data set about heart attack  from the World Health Organization and we get this data set from Kaggle((https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset)).
 In our project, you can find our final report in notebook and in the report we show the analysis of the data set through some methods achieve by Python.